motosir/skel-nvim/README.md

 }

 ```
-below example shows how write your own callbacks
+below example shows how to write your own callbacks

 ```lua
 -- calbacks take single `table` argument as described in previous section